chr56/Phonograph_Plus/Build_Instructions.md

 - `kotlinx.serialization`,`kotlinx.parcelize`
 - most popular `androidx`(`Jetpack`) components (most of them are latest)
 - `Jetpack Compose` (Since 0.4)
-- popular 3rd-party libraries available on (`MavenCentral` and `jitpack.io`), some might kind of old and unmaintained
+- many 3rd-party libraries available on (`MavenCentral` and `jitpack.io`), some might kind of old and unmaintained including some modified libraries by me

-- "unpopular" 3rd-party libraries: `AdrienPoupa`'s `jaudiotagger`, `coil`
-- some modified libraries by me
+Gradle Version Catalogs is used in this project.

-see [Libs.kt](./version-management/src/java/version/management/Libs.kt) for all the libraries.
+see [setting.kt](./settings.gradle.kts) for all the libraries.

 see [build.gradle.kts](./build.gradle.kts) for all gradle plugins.